franklia/sq-ui/README.md

 # Spot Quiz Frontend

-This React project is designed to work in unison with it's backend api found here: https://github.com/franklia/spot-quiz-api
+This React app is hosted in a live environment here: https://spotquiz.loboadventures.com.au ... and is designed to work in unison with it's backend api found here: https://github.com/franklia/spot-quiz-api

-The app is designed to assist in learning the fundamentals of any subject matter via repetition.
+The purpose of the app is to assist in learning the fundamentals of any subject matter via repetition.
 Enter your own questions and answers, then test yourself regularly using a random question generator.

 It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## About The Project

+Spot Quiz was the first end to end app I've built using React, Node, and Mongo.
+I also used Auth0 for user authentication.
+I hadn't done much with JS or no-SQL db's before, so I learned a LOT!

+Like any learning exercise, you run on your instincts and move forward by trial and error.
+Here are some notes about what I learned and how I can improve.

+### Things I've learned Across The Stack

+* Mixing nested arrays and objects in React state is tricky and can make things more complicated.
+State should be kept as simple as possible.
+I am interested in taking a look at Redux in the future.
+* Compare to SQL databases, no-SQL is very flexible with how you achieve things.
+But with flexibility comes the need to know why and how to do things correctly.
+I would probably make some changes to my schema if starting out again.
+* CSS - like any other framework, you need a solid CSS strategy from the outset.
+I used the "@material-ui/core" package which offers its own CSS structure using a version of the "styled-components".
+However I found that there were some issues with this e.g. it didn't play nicely with another npm package I used (react-transition-group), plus there were limitations with the theme functionality.
+Hence, to get a result without major refactoring, I had to use a combination of styling solutions including CSS in JS, regular stylesheets and inline styles.

+### Things I Can Improve On

+* Inconsistent code - there are inconsistencies in terms of syntax and methodologies because I tried different ways of doing things as I gained more experience in the frameworks.
+Consistent code improves productivity, especially in teams.
+* Catching errors - I was not in the habit of handling exceptions as I did the work, rather it was an after thought, usually as a result of QA testing.
+Clearly this is not ideal, and my goal is to get in the habit of thinking through this during every ticket.
+* TDD - I did not write tests for this app and in fact, at the time of writing, I do not have any experience writing tests.
+Like anyone learning, you want to get in and create something straight away without getting bogged down.
+I know that testing is important and I am committed to learning TDD in future.
+* Bloated classes - I suspect that some of my classes might be too large and should be split up into smaller components.
+I did have some challenges maintaining state when I tried to do this in some classes.
+It would be good to have a discussion with an experienced React developer about this in order to improve going forwards.

 ## Getting Started